GeotrekCE/Geotrek-admin/docs/advanced-configuration/edition.rst

 .. note::
   - During the synchro, pois details will be removed, and the pages will be merged.
-  - It is possible to customize the pdf, with trek_public_booklet_pdf.html.
+  - It is possible to customize the PDF, with trek_public_booklet_pdf.html.

 Custom font in public document template
 ----------------------------------------